 Remove all floor mats from your car or truck.
 You’ll want to vacuum the floor mats and any carpet that is in your vehicle.
 The vacuum will get all the big stuff out, and I’ll show you how to get the rest of the odor out in a little bit.

 I know the internet is scattered with people saying to use Baking Soda for odors and then tell you to vacuum it up.
 Baking soda will indeed absorb odors, but it also will destroy your vacuum cleaner.
 Baking soda has fine dust that can get into the motor and ruin your vacuum.
 So I would avoid baking soda for cleaning and vacuuming.
-It’s best to use purpose-built carpet cleaner powder like this one.
+It’s best to use purpose-built carpet cleaner powder.

 To clean the floor mats, you’ll need a good scrub brush.
 Even if your mats are plastic or fabric, a scrub brush is necessary.

 I like to use Oxiclean for cleaning my carpets.
 I spray it on and scrub it.
 Not much scrubbing is needed because of how effective it is.

 Allow the mats to air dry in the Sun.
 The Sun can do wonders on materials with odors since it emits UV light that helps to kill certain bacteria.
 Plus, the wind gets into the fibers and breaks the odors free.

 Cleaning Carpet And Seats

 Make sure you clean every spot of the carpet in your car.
 This, along with the headliner, will absorb the most odors.
 Be sure to vacuum first before cleaning with the scrub brush to make sure you get all the big stuff first.
 Allow the carpet to dry before going back in.

 You can rent one of those rug doctors if the carpet is filthy.
 The rug doctors or even investing in a carpet cleaner (***ad) with an attachment will make short work of cleaning the carpets in your car.